Car Animation Goes Viral!

 Another feature that seems confirmed from the spy photos is the exhaust configuration – putting all 4 pipes together in the center.
 You can also see a bit of the tail light shape behind the camoflage, which is the most controversial design element with their squarish appearance.
 Many of the unique new design cues we expect to see are inspired by great sports cars such as the Ferrari 458 Italia and the Audi R8.

-Q: Was there anything you had to guess on or had to create that wasn’t in the plans?
+Q: Was there anything you had to guess on or had to create for the 3D model that wasn’t in the plans?

 A: There were actually a few things we had to create that were not shown in the “spy photos” or the Jalopnik drawings.
 The interior structure of the headlight was the area that needed the most work.